 Tips for Maximizing Your ABA Business Income

-Diversify your offerings beyond just ABA therapy.
+- Offer Multiple Services: Diversify your offerings beyond just ABA therapy.
 Provide assessments, parent training, social skills groups, and other services to serve each client more fully.
 Expanding your scope increases billable hours.

-Fill your caseload by marketing effectively and reducing inefficiencies.
+- Take on More Clients: Fill your caseload by marketing effectively and reducing inefficiencies.
 Don’t take on so much that quality suffers, but gradually add clients to increase billable hours.

-Use tools like CentralReach to automate scheduling, billing, notes, and reporting to save hours each week.
+- Leverage Technology: Use tools like CentralReach to automate scheduling, billing, notes, and reporting to save hours each week.
 Invest in tech that gives you time to take on more clients.

-Bring on other BCBAs and RBTs as independent contractors or employees.
+- Hire Other Clinicians: Bring on other BCBAs and RBTs as independent contractors or employees.
 Leverage others to serve more clients under your umbrella.

-Contract with schools and treatment centers to provide ABA services to entire groups.
+- Partner with Schools: Contract with schools and treatment centers to provide ABA services to entire groups.
 Scale your impact through organizational partnerships.

-Offer specific expertise like trauma-informed ABA, social skills training, early intervention, or counseling partnerships.
+- Specialize Your Services: Offer specific expertise like trauma-informed ABA, social skills training, early intervention, or counseling partnerships.
 Specialization allows higher rates.

 ABA Income Potential Based on Available Data

-So what does the data show when it comes to potential ABA business owner earnings?
+What does the data show when it comes to potential ABA business owner earnings?

 - A solo BCBA who fills 25 billable hours per week at an average rate of $120 per hour could potentially earn around $150,000 annually.
 This illustrates the potential of a modest private practice.